 The traditional posture for prayer and worship in the Orthodox Church is to stand before the King of the universe, which is why there are typically no pews in Orthodox Christian churches – chairs or benches on the side walls are usually reserved for the elderly and infirm.
 In North America however we tend to build our churches with pews or chairs.
 So you are free to sit.
 However, it is appropriate to stand during the Gospel reading, the Little and Great Entrances, the distribution of Holy Communion, when the priest gives a blessing, and at the Dismissal.
 Just follow the congregation.

 Lighting candles is an important part of Orthodox worship and piety.
-We light candles as we pray, making an offering to God accompany our prayers.
-Orthodox Christians typically light candles when coming into the church.
-By the way, you do not have to be an Orthodox Christian to light a candle and pray in an Orthodox church
+We light candles as we pray, making an offering to God to accompany our prayers.
+Orthodox Christians typically light candles when coming into the church and even during service.
+By the way, you do not have to be an Orthodox Christian to light a candle and pray in an Orthodox Christian Church.

 Can non-Orthodox receive the Holy Eucharist?